 We offer blackout fabric, hardboard, posterboard, self-adhesive black flocked paper, aluminum foil, masking tape, and vertical blinds.

 Please note that the only item on this page that is laser safety rated is the LPCM1 Laser Safety Fabric.
 All other items on this page are not intended to be used for laser safety.
-For our selection of laser safety products, please see our beam dumps.
+For more information, please see the Laser Safety tab above.

 Laser Safety and Classification